Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

       push = +refs/tags/*:refs/tags/*
       authGroup = my.tuleap.server.net-replication

-Generating http password (Gerrit 2.8+ only)
+Generating http password
-"""""""""""""""""""""""""""""""""""""""""""

-Since gerrit 2.8. we need new information in order to have a fully working integration.
-This information is an http password for your Gerrit admin user ``admin-my.tuleap.server.net``.
+""""""""""""""""""""""""

-You have to generate this http password through the Gerrit web interface.
+You need to generate an http password through the Gerrit web interface for Gerrit admin user ``admin-my.tuleap.server.net``.

 To do this, log-in into your Gerrit instance as ``admin-my.tuleap.server.net``, go to settings menu, and choose http password.
 Then click on generate.